sirius-program/sirius-helpers/README.md

 ## toPhoneNumber(bool $zeroPrefix = false)

 This method will takes any phone number string, parses it, validates it, and formats it into more readable phone number style format.
 The default format will use a plus with country calling code prefix based on your config in the `app.locale`, if you want the formatted string prefixed with zero, set the `$zeroPrefix` parameter to `true`.
+This method relying on package [libphonenumber](https://github.com/googlei18n/libphonenumber) under the hood.

 ```php
 echo sirius()->string('+628123456789')->toPhoneNumber();